 - Taxation is introduced on your product or service.

-A word of caution – SWOT analysis can be very subjective.
+A word of caution – it can be very subjective.
 Do not rely on SWOT too much.
 Two people rarely come-up with the same final version of SWOT.
 TOWS analysis is extremely similar.
-It simply looks at the negative factors first in order to turn them into positive factors.
-So use SWOT as guide and not a prescription.

 Some of the problems that you may encounter with SWOT are as a result of one of its key benefits i.e. its flexibility.
 Since SWOT analysis can be used in a variety of scenarios, it has to be flexible.
 However this can lead to a number of anomalies.
 Problems with basic SWOT analysis can be addressed using a more critical POWER SWOT.